10 Principles of Nutrition

 That expanded to ten and were first published in Nov 2019 on my blog and Instagram.
 To note, there is no order of importance (the order I believe is best for teaching purposes), and I am open to changing them if necessary.

 You’ll notice no specific food choices are listed – by design.
 These are my current beliefs of the underlying physiological and psychological truths that determine nutrition success (be it in weight, health or performance).
-And when you understand these principles well, your nutrition confusion will fade away.
+And when you understand these basic principles of nutrition well, your confusion will fade away.

 1. The quantity of food you eat (in calories) determines your weight.